diamondburned/gotk4-nix/README.md

 └── gtkcord4-nixos-x86_64.tar.gz
 ```

-### package-build
+### build-package

-`package-buld` creates a proper Nix package.
+`build-package` creates a proper Nix package.
 It generates the following:

 ```
 ```